Take a journey through a world punished by a dark, imprisoned magic.

-Nether Light is a gritty, heart-wrenching tale of high magic and high stakes, loves lost and friendships gained, set in an oil-lit, 18th century world far, far away.
-And it’s full to the gills with epic fantasy, plotting, scheming, and racy, jaw-dropping, immersive adventure.
+Nether Light is a gritty, heart-wrenching tale of high magic and high stakes, loves lost and friendships gained, set in an oil-lit, 18th century world.
+Epic fantasy filled with plotting, scheming, and racy, jaw-dropping, immersive adventure.

 A Lust for Life

 In a clearing, in a wood, stood a cottage more hovel than home.
 Outside, under the gaze of two tethered horses, a lizard crept along in the shade of a sea of purple lilies quite tall enough to hide a crouching man.
 The scents were of sweet herbs and nectar, jasmine and elderflower recently opened.
 The day was hot.